About Lyndon Pullins

 Glass artist and designer, instructor, retail store owner, entrepreneur.
-Co-Owner of Aurora Colors since 2003, Aurora Colors Gallery in October 2006 and Bamblu LLC in August 2011.
+Co-Owner of Aurora Colors since 2003, Aurora Colors Gallery in October 2006.

 (Getting him to write about himself is almost impossible, so I will do my best for him. ~ Vangie)